PowerVKE/PowerVKE/README.md

 # PowerVKE

-PowerVKE is a PowerShell module that abstracts the Kubernetes API to a set of easily used PowerShell functions.
+PowerVKE is a PowerShell module that abstracts the VMware Kubernetes Engine API to a set of easily used PowerShell functions.

-This module is not supported by VMware and comes with no warranties express or implied.
+This is a community developed module and is not supported by VMware.
+It comes with no warranties express or implied.
 Please test and validate its functionality before using this product in a production environment.

-It aims to focus on exposing…
-PowerVKE works closely with VMware PowerCLI, and PowerCLI users will feel quickly at home using PowerVKE.
-Together these tools provide a comprehensive command line environment for managing your VMware VKE for vSphere environments.
-PowerVKE is still a work in progress, and it is unlikely that it will ever expose 100% of the VKE API.
+PowerVKE was initially developed by a team at the VMworld Europe 2018 Hackathon.
+PowerVKE is very much work in progress, and it is unlikely that it will ever expose 100% of the VKE API.

 # Installing PowerVKE

-PowerVKE is available from the PowerShell Gallery.
-Installation of PowerVKE from the PowerShell Gallery is performed as follows:
-Find-Module PowerVKE | Install-Module -scope CurrentUser
+Installing PowerVKE as a module will be added in the next patch release

 # Using PowerVKE

+Currently, PowerVKE supports the following functions;
+* Connect-VKE
+* Disconnect-VKE
+* Get-VKECluster

 # Contribution guidelines

 Contribution and feature requests are more than welcome.
 Please use the following methods:

+* Add an issue
+* Fork the latest development branch and submit a pull request

 # Who do I talk to?

-PowerVKE is a community based Please feel free reach out to the team Find out more information about the team here…
+PowerVKE is a community based.
+Please feel free reach out to the team via @PowerVKE on Twitter.

 # Is PowerVKE supported?

-This module is opensource, and as such is not supported by VMware, and comes with no warranties express or implied.
+This module is open source, and as such is not supported by the PowerVKE team, and comes with no warranties express or implied.
 Please test and validate its functionality before using in a production environment.
 Whist every endeavour is made to test functionality it is recommended that tools and scripts created with PowerVKE be validated and tested before using in production.

 # License

-PowerVKE is licensed under GPL v2
+PowerVKE is licensed under GPL v3

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2, as published by the Free Software Foundation.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTIBILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License version 2 for more details.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-You should have received a copy of the General Public License version 2 along with this program.
-If not, see https://www.gnu.org/licenses/gpl-2.0.html.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.
-The full text of the General Public License 2.0 is provided in the COPYING file.
-Some files may be comprised of various open source software components, each of which has its own license that is located in the source code of the respective component.”